 On Jan 24, 1964, James D. Hardy, who performed the world’s first lung transplant, not having a human heart donor, transplanted the heart of a chimpanzee in the chest of a dying Boyd Rush.
 The heart worked for about 60 minutes before it stopped beating and then Boyd died.

 On December 3, 1967, Christiaan Barnard performed the first world’s first human-to-human heart transplant in South Africa.
-The patient Louis Washkansky survived the surgery but died 18 days after the surgery due to complications from pneumonia.
+The patient, Louis Washkansky, survived the surgery but died 18 days after the surgery due to complications from pneumonia.

 On December 6, 1967, Andrian Kantrowitz performed the first heart transplant in an infant.
 The infant’s new heart stopped beating after 7 hours and the infant died afterward.